Steve2608/Computational-Data-Analytics/Exercise1.md

 When only looking at the learned rules and not on the performance/accuracy it is hard to judge the datasets.
 A low number of short rules can indicate a simple dataset, however, in the extreme case it can also indicate an hard dataset where no rule could be found.

 The *iris*, *labor*, and *contact-lenses* datasets result in very few and very simple rules for all three classifiers and homogeneous default rules indicating easy to learn datasets.
 However, when looking at the accaracy this is clearly not true for *contact-lenses*.

+The big *hypothyroid* or *german_credit* datasets also result in relatively few rules, especially after pruning, indicating good learnability, which however is not true for *german_credit* when looking at the true accuracy.

 When looking at the accuracy with 10-Fold CV (see below) we can clearly see that *hypothyroid* or *vote* are the easiest datasets, as even the Sinlge Conjunctive Rule gets >97% and >95% accuracy for those.